xuyanMax/Machine-Learning-Coursera/README.md

 - Large enough to yield statistically meaningful results
 - Representative of the data set as a whole.
 In other words, never pick a test set with different characteristics/features than the training set

-### Representations
+###5.
+Representations
 #### Feature Engineering
 >transform raw data into a feature vector

 **Mapping numeric values**

-Integer and floating-point data doesn't need a special encoding.
+Integer and floating-point data don't need a special encoding.
 Mapping Integer values to Float values is unnecessary.

 **Mapping categorical values**